 Number 1: Melbourne Cricket Ground

 Melbourne Cricket Ground Found in Yarra Park a few steps from downtown Melbourne.
 The Melbourne Cricket Ground is nicknamed by some as the spiritual home of the Australian sport.
-Opened in 1853, its the southern hemisphere’s largest stadium, with the capacity of just over 100,000.
+Opened in 1853, its the southern hemisphere’s largest stadium, with a capacity of just over 100,000.
 As the name implies, MCG houses most of Australia’s international cricket matches during summer.
 In winter months, The G as the natives call it, hosts one of the country’s unofficial national sports, Australian rules football, and is packed to the brim for that league’s Grand Final at the end of September.
 Australian tourist place number 2: Shark Bay

 Shark Bay Located at the country’s westernmost point in Ocean Coast, Shark Bay is the 10,000 square kilometer or over 3800 square mile area that houses an abundance of aquatic life, like dolphins, whale sharks, and over 200 species of birds.
 It’s listed by UNESCO as a World Heritage Site, namely because of its lush beds of seagrass, its dugong or sea cow populations, and its stromatolites.
 In fact, the crown jewel of this sanctuary is Hamelin Pool and its stromatolites, which are living fossils that date as far back as 3 billion years, preserved along the secluded coastline.
 Australian tourist place